Program Series I

 Seeking new and sustainable ways to train and educate students, the Career Development Office at UNC Law created CDO CareerCasts, virtual mini-programs addressing timely topics in a 24/7 format.
 The presenter will explain the CareerCast program model and provide how-to's for creating, marketing, and assessing your own video presentations and tutorials.

-Samara Reynolds, School of Law, University of North Carolina at Chapel Hill
+Samara Reynolds, University of North Carolina at Chapel Hill

 #2-9 Business Externship Program: Utilizing Career Theory and Encore Career Professionals to Coach College Students